WilliamsEnabulele/ngx-jwt-handler/projects/ngx-jwt-handler/README.md

 import { TokenInterceptor } from 'ngx-jwt-handler';
 import { HTTP_INTERCEPTORS } from '@angular/common/http';

-// Include TokenInterceptor in your providers array
+// Include TokenInterceptor in your providers array in your app module
 providers: [
   {
     provide: HTTP_INTERCEPTORS,